FOR CENTRE COORDINATORS

 • Vertically and crosswise multiplication

-• Linear sequences
+• Patterns and sequences

 • Area and perimeter of simple shapes